Sunday, June 21, 2015

 Combine flour and salt.
 Cut in butter with a pastry blender until mixture resembles course crumbs.
 Gradually, add water; mix with a fork until blended.

 Line a quiche pan or a 9" pie pan with pastry.
 Press into the bottom and up the sides of the pan, crimping the edges.
 Brush the crust with one egg white.
+Put this extra yolk in with the rest of the egg mixture.

 Combine bacon, onion and cheese; place in the crust.
 Combine eggs, half and half, salt, black pepper and cayenne pepper.
 Pour over the cheese mixture.
 Sprinkle with parsley.